xpgram/advance-wars/src/00 - Todo List.md

 - One failure of my design, I just realized, is that for online play it is incredibly easy to cheat.
 I'm not sure *how* but I know it's possible.
 Units hidden by fog should be unknown to the player, but the client knows always.
 If a hacker could get the game to log the objects of the map, I can't stop them.
 Ideally this would be information known to the server and shared only when necessary.
 Oh well.
 But anyway, good essay detail.
 Proves I think.

+Do these:
+  [ ] Clients signal turn changes, and other clients obey [ ] Deploy the system to a remote server
+And theoretically my friend and I could actually play a game.

 [ ] Player Cards in war matches should display a client's username somewhere.